Dylan Carlson Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 24th-ranked team ERA across all MLB pitching staffs (4.63).
+- The Nationals' 4.68 team ERA ranks 26th across all league pitching staffs.

-- Nationals pitchers combine to rank 25th in baseball in home runs allowed (93 total, 1.3 per game).
+- The Nationals rank 25th in baseball in home runs given up (95 total, 1.3 per game).

+- Gore (3-5) gets the starting nod for the Nationals in his 15th start of the season.
+He's put together a 3.74 ERA in 74 2/3 innings pitched, with 87 strikeouts.

-- The righty last appeared on Thursday against the Houston Astros, when he tossed seven innings, allowing four earned runs while giving up six hits.
+- His last time out came on Friday against the Houston Astros, when the lefty went 5 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.